dougeby/IntuneDocs/InTuneDocs/whats-new/early-edition.md

   * Last used

 ### Android 7.1.1 support for Intune <!--694397-->
-Intune fully supports Android 7.1.1 for Android devices in MDM scenarios.
+Intune now fully supports Android 7.1.1 for Android devices.

 ## Notices